sdiehl/stephendiehl.com/posts/category1.md

 #### CAT

-In the original definition of category we did not mention that the objects or arrows neccesarily form a set.
+In the original definition of category we did not mention that the objects or arrows necessarily form a set.
 Instead we stated in the definition that we need only have a collection of objects and arrows.

 A category which has its arrows and objects in a set is referred to as a